splunk/public-o11y-docs/synthetics/browser-test/browser-test.rst

 ****************************************

 .. meta::
-    :description: Learn about Browser Tests in Splunk Synthetic Monitoring.
+    :description: Test webpage performance and latency of page resources using browser tests in Splunk Synthetic Monitoring, and set up a browser test schedule to continually monitor and collect site performance data.

 .. toctree::